st7ma784/MLSlurmTemplate/README.md

 #### A DataModule.py
 This contains all the logic surrrounding how our dataset is downloaded and/or preprocessed.
 Would recommend putting anything CPU-bound prep wise or non-training like tokenizations in here!
 This can be tricky to debug, and we'd recommend sticking closely to the example, and checking whether files exist before re-downloading.

+#### Good practice...
+When deploying code, consider using git deploy keys, giving individual servers(/login nodes) the ability to pull your code.

 #### PIP/CONDA env
 Where we store all the libraries needed, by default this is wandb, PL, pySmartDL (for speedy dataset downloads) This can be generated from a working env with